KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Queeny's

-After the conference had ended, I joined a group of Wagtail Developers and Eva Nanyonga and walked the short distance to Queeny's, a DjangoCon US institution.
+After the conference had ended, I joined a group of Wagtail developers and Eva Nanyonga and walked the short distance to [Queeny's](https://www.queenysdurham.com/), a DjangoCon US institution.
 No one ever seems to turn down dinner at Queeny's. :)

 Group pic!
 ![](djangocon-us-2024-recap-images/queenys.jpg)